udsm-dhis2-lab/hris-api-docs/docs/users/messaging/message.md

 sidebar_label: Messaging
 ---

  The messaging module facilitates communication between system users and system administrators.
-It enhances better user support.
+It also enhances better user support.
 To use the meassaging application, click on the message icon at the top right hand side of the tool bar as indicated below.

 ![img alt](/images/MessagingApp.png)